owlmeans/regov-ssi-mono/packages/ext-groups/README.md

 # OwlMeans Re:gov library: Groups

-Required for creation decentralized groups and membership of this groups.
+Required for creation of decentralized groups and membership of this groups.